by Yvonne Freeman, Director of CCAP

 Lucy Slack – Secretary-General of the Commonwealth Local Government Forum

-Various organisations took part in the procession during the service and exhibitions on Climate Change were on display at the back of the cathedral. .
+Various organisations took part in the procession during the service and exhibitions on Climate Change were on display at the back of the cathedral.
+Members of the congregation spoke to the stall holders, who were able to explain how their organisations were addressing the challenges presented by Climate Change.

 Monday, 25th October